 The carpark & Picnic Area

-This is a nice spot for a picnic lunch but it can be hard to get a table on busier.
-Take a picnic rug and then you can sit near the creek under the redwood trees or continue across the bridge and find a spot away from other people.
+This is a nice spot for a picnic lunch but it can be hard to get a table on busier dats.
+Take a picnic rug and then you can sit near the creek or under the redwood trees or continue across the bridge and find a spot away from other people.

 The Stevensons Falls Short Walk

 This walk starts at the carpark with a bridge crossing.
-There is a small hill down to the bridge, it’s only -10 me but the incline might be too much for a wheelchair (and the creek/waterfall part of the walk is not wheelchair accessible).
+There is a small hill down to the bridge, it’s only around 10m but the incline might be too much for a wheelchair (and the creek/waterfall part of the walk is not wheelchair accessible).

-On the other side you haad back up again and cross a cleared field with a plantation to your left.
+On the other side you head back up again and cross a cleared field with a plantation to your left and mixed natives and non natives over to the right.
 It’s a few hundred metres across.

 When you get to the otherside the path rejoins the creek and the rest of the walk is beside the river.
 It’s a typically gorgeous Otways creek, with ferns, tall trees and pools of water surrounded rocks to hop across making it beautiful.

-There is spots along this section were you can access the river for your dog to paddle (on lead).
+There is spots along this section were you can access the river for your and/or your dog to paddle (on lead).

 The last part of the walk the track narrows a bit and there some tree roots and small rocks etc to walk over.
 It’s also where it starts to look lush and green, with mossy rock walks on the side in the last part.